rsocket/rsocket/Protocol.md

 Upon receiving a ERROR, the stream is terminated on the Requester.

 Upon sending a ERROR, the stream is terminated on the Responder.

+### Request Channel

+1. RQ -> RS: REQUEST_CHANNEL* intermixed with
+1. RS -> RQ: RESPONSE*
+1. RS -> RQ: COMPLETE | ERROR

+or

+1. RQ -> RS: REQUEST_CHANNEL* intermixed with
+1. RS -> RQ: RESPONSE*
+1. RQ -> RS: CANCEL

+At any time, a Requester may send REQUEST_CHANNEL frames with F bit set to indicate fragmentation.

+At any time, a Requester may send REQUEST_N frames.

+A Requester may indicate end of REQUEST_CHANNEL frames by setting the C bit.
+A Requester MUST NOT send any additional REQUEST_CHANNEL frames after sending a frame with the C bit set.

+Upon receiving a CANCEL, the stream is terminated on the Responder.

+Upon sending a CANCEL, the stream is terminated on the Requester.

+Upon receiving a COMPLETE or ERROR, the stream is terminated on the Requester.

+Upon sending a COMPLETE or ERROR, the stream is terminated on the Responder.

 ### Per Stream State